grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The lights blinked a few times and then shorted out as bilge water made its way to places it did not belong.
 A few moments later the control room and sonar compartment were lit with the harsh white glare of the battery-backup emergency floodlights.

 From the sonar compartment, Cassandra screamed.
 "Holy shit.
 Holy shit.
-Holt shit.
+Holy shit.
 Is this it?
-Are we going down?"
-She shrieked.
+Are we fucking going down?"

-Hemi responded to her with forceful strain, "Cassandra.
-Don't panic.
+Hemi responded to her with forceful strain, "Cassandra!
+Do not panic.
 Submarines are designed with all the weight at their bottoms.
 They always come upright eventually."

-"Except when they don't."
+"Except when they fuckin' don't."
 Said Bastian, but only loud enough for Hemi to hear.

 "Hemi."
 Said Percy flatly to him.
 "What about the cargo?"

-"Let's put our trust in the packing material."
+"We will put our faith in the packing material."
 He said.
-"If one of them does explode, we'll know it immediately, and a few seconds after that, it won't matter."
+"If one of the warheads does explode, we will know it immediately.
+And a few seconds after that, it will not matter."

 Bastian coughed.

 "We could open the main ballast valves, try to submerge again."
 Suggested Hemi.

 "I'd be too worried about the tanks flooding unevenly.
-We could end up turning turtle."
+We could end up turning fuckin' turtle."
 Said Percy.
-"I think we need to ride it out.
+"We need to ride it out.
 She'll come up again..."

-The boat rocked on it's side for minutes on end, sometimes rolling in a way that felt like they would go upside down.
+The boat rocked on its side for terrifying minutes on end, sometimes rolling in the wrong direction far enough that it seemed impossible they would not end upside down.
 Occasionally the lights would flicker, but continually shorted out.
 They listened to the ongoing sounds of the boat's stores crashing and sliding through all the compartments.

-Hemi began to doubt his own words.
+As Hemi strained to hold himself in place and support Bastian in his, he began to doubt his own words.
 Maybe this was one of those times that the boat was not going to come back upright.
-And even if it did, coming upright could always be the thing that set off one of the magnetic warheads.
-Cassandra had been reduced to whimpering on the deck below them, though they could hear the Owen had made his way over to her and was telling her things in a low voice they couldn't hear but clearly had a reassuring tone.
+And even if it did, coming upright could always be the final motion that set off one of the magnetic warheads.
+Cassandra had been reduced to whimpering on the deck below them, though they could hear the Owen had made his way over to her and was telling her things in a low voice they could not hear but clearly had a reassuring tone.
 Bastian just kept saying "fuck!" every few seconds, with more and more frustration.

 Captain Percy lay against the starboard wall.
-She spat, and her long experience of it arcing to the deck was defied by gravity which pulled it back against the side of the ship.
+She spat, and her deeply-held expectation of watching it arc to the deck was defied by gravity which pulled the brown goo back against the side of the ship.

 But as she was the first to feel the boat go wrong, Captain Percy was also the first to feel it begin to right itself.
-There was the slightest relaxing of the angle, she could feel a tiny bit more pressure from the deck through her boots.
+There was the slightest relaxing of the angle, she could feel a tiny bit more pressure from the deck through her boots, and somehow she knew it was the beginning of a more substantive movement.
 The _Prospect_ was telling her it was coming back up.

-At first it was just a slow rotation, but then it gathered speed and soon the control room was whipped up into the air, and then came back again as the _Prospect_ found it's upright footing.
+At first it was just a slow rotation, but then it gathered speed and soon the control room was whipped up into the air, and then came back again as the _Prospect_ found its upright footing.

 [//]: # (### Hemi gets them straightened out; confrontation with Chips)